SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab2/README.md

 # Testing Your Planner on Mini-Truck

 The modularity of ROS allows us to quickly deploy our algorithms from the simulated environment into the real robot with minimal changes to your code.
-As you did in lab 1, test your trajectory planner on the Mini Truck with the provided `ilqr_truck.launch`.
+As you did in lab 1, test your trajectory planner on the mini truck with the provided `ilqr_truck.launch`.
 You can use `receding_horizon` option to choose between policy planner and receding horizon planner.

 Open a terminal, SSH into your mini truck, and run the start up script.
 This should take ~60-90 seconds.
 ```bash